teamagilelaura/JavaScriptForWeb/Material_von_Henning/exercises/Session-03.md

 1. Use `fetch` to load the data from `https://api.punkapi.com/v2/beers` and log it into the console (remember to parse it to JSON first).

 2. Build a small site that has a button that when clicked starts the `fetch` and displays the result in a list.

-### localStorage

-We're going to enhance the mini-app we just build with some data storage

-1. After loading the data save all of it into localStorage.
-Check the browser devtools (`Application` tab) and check that you can see the data being saved.

-2. If the data is available in localStorage when we load the page we want to display it immediately.

-### Geolocation

-Create a new mini-app that displays a button.
-When the button is clicked we want to display the user's location (latitude, longitude) in a paragraph.

-### Google Maps

--   Follow the official Google tutorial to display a map (incl. getting your own API key): https://developers.google.com/maps/documentation/javascript/tutorial
--   Instead of using the default location research the positional coordinates of Cape Town, South Africa and use it as the center of your map (`zoom: 12` gives a nice result)